wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 ![alt text](visualization/resources/word2vec_tsne.png)

-We see that the vectors look decent, e.g. the vectors for {'breast', 'cancer', 'tumor', 'carcinoma'} are close together, vectors for {'domain', 'site', 'sequence'} are close together, etc.
+We see that the vectors look decent, e.g. the vectors for {'breast', 'cancer', 'tumor', 'carcinoma'} are close together, vectors for {'domain', 'site', 'sequence', 'region'} are close together, etc.

 ### Train Models
 From the root directory, run [`main.py`](wordEmbeddings/main.py) with `train` flag to train and save the weights of the models: